Skip to main content

 • The preschool is open six hours a day, Monday to Friday during school terms only.
 Attendance will depend on available spaces at the time of your enrolment inquiry, and taking into consideration any waiting list applications.

-• Yes, we support all children (and their families) transition from preschool to primary school, but we work particularly closely with Kelston Primary school.
+• Yes, we support all children (and their families) transition from preschool to primary school, but we work particularly closely with the Deaf Provisions at Kelston Primary School and Ormiston Primary.
+We also have good connections with various special schools.

-• We can accommodate up to 25 children at each session.
+• We can accommodate up to 30 children each day.
 Please see criteria below:

 • Children who are Deaf/Hard of Hearing